 Both normal prostate tissue and prostate cancers depend on male sex hormones, called androgens, to grow and replicate.
 Testosterone is an androgen that is very important to the prostate gland.
 Men make androgens in their testicles.
 One of the ways to treat prostate cancer is to remove androgens from the body, thus making the cancer shrink and then grow more slowly.
 This is called androgen deprivation therapy (ADT).
 There are a few different ways to remove androgens:

-- Orciectomy: removal of a man's testicles.
+- Orchiectomy: Removal of a man's testicles.

-- LHRH agonists: block the production of androgens.
+- LHRH agonists: Block the production of androgens.

-- Anti-androgens: block androgen receptors.
+- Anti-androgens: Block androgen receptors.

 The choice of which ADT to use is based on the extent of disease, and concurrent (with radiation) or neo-adjuvant (before radiation) treatment being given.
-Sometimes, a combination of methods of decreasing androgens are often used in the same patient.
+Sometimes, a combination of methods of decreasing androgens is used in the same patient.
 Using LHRH agonists with anti-androgens can achieve what is known as a total androgen blockade.
 Another use for hormones is in patients who present with metastatic disease.
 After a while, all prostate cancers will become resistant to hormonal therapy.
 However, this often takes many years.
-Hormonal therapy can increase survival time in patients with extensive disease or patients who choose not to undergo surgery or radiation.
+Hormonal therapy can increase survival time in patients with extensive disease or patients who choose not to have surgery or radiation.

 There are a number of side effects associated with hormonal therapy.
-Hormonal therapy will almost universally cause impotence and the loss of your sex drive.
+Hormonal therapy will almost always cause impotence and the loss of your sex drive.
 It can also cause breast enlargement, hot flashes, and muscle and bone loss (osteoporosis).
 There are some things your providers can prescribe to help with bone loss and hot flashes, but little can be done about loss of libido and impotence.